-Figure 5: Analysis of a V1 complex cell.
-The stimulus consisted of 16 black/white bars, aligned with the cell's preferred orientation, each flickering randomly at a rate of 100Hz.
+Figure 5.
+Analysis of a V1 complex cell.
+The stimulus consisted of 16 black/white bars, aligned with the cell's preferred orientation, each flickering randomly at a rate of 100 Hz.
 The stimulus block was chosen to cover 12 time bins.
-(A) The STA plotted as a 12×16 image, showing temporal (vertical) and spatial (horizontal) organization.
-(B-C) High and low-variance STC eigenvectors.
+(A) The STA plotted as a 12 × 16 image, showing temporal (vertical) and spatial (horizontal) organization.
+(B and C) High- and low-variance STC eigenvectors.
 (D) Sorted eigenvalues of the STC matrix.
 Four large and three small eigenvalues were determined to be statistically different from 1 (the variance of the raw stimuli).
 (E) iSTAC dimensionality reduction.
-The iSTAC filters span nearly the same space as the STA and eigenvectors of the STC, but are orthogonal and sorted by informative subspace.
+The iSTAC filters span nearly the same space as the STA and eigenvectors of the STC but are orthogonal and sorted by informativeness.
+(F) Information preserved as a function of the dimensionality of the most informative subspace.
 (G) Incremental information gain as a function of subspace dimensionality (difference between adjacent points in F).
-Gray line shows a 95% confidence interval for the increase in KL divergence due to undersampling (i.e. noise in the STA and STC), computed using nested bootstrap resampling.
+The gray line shows a 95% confidence interval for the increase in KL divergence due to undersampling (i.e., noise in the STA and STC), computed using nested bootstrap resampling.